 All roads within the development are being designed at an elevation of 14 feet.
 The connection to Cooper Avenue would be at 13 feet.
-The FEMA effective 100-yearmaximum base flood elevation for this area is 12 feet.
+The FEMA maximum flood elevation for this area is 12 feet.
 Therefore, even if the FEMA maximum flood height is exceeded by up to two feet, fire trucks, which have a higher profile than typical vehicles, would be able to access the Project Site.